 What is a composite toe?

 The composite toe works just like a steel toe but is made of a non-metallic and non-magnetic material.
 It is lighter in weight than a steel toe cap but still meets the same ANSI/ASTM safety requirements as a steel toe.

 What type of work is a composite toe boot suited for?

-A composite toe boot is best suited for walking long distances (because of the reduced weight) or for passing through metal detectors.
+A composite toe boot is suited for walking long distances (because of the reduced weight) or for passing through metal detectors.

 What socks are better in hot weather conditions?

 Cotton socks are not recommended in the summer season, unlike cotton clothes that keep your body cool.
 The reason is that cotton absorbs the moisture and stays wet in your boots.
 Any kind of sock that wicks away moisture should be worn in the summer.
 Synthetic fiber and wool socks wick the moisture away from feet and helps to keep them dry.